-Runners with high arches will find good support from the combination of two Brooks foam: DNA Loft and BioMoGo DNA.
-DNA Loft is the softest foam Brooks makes, and it creates easy landings on the heel and lateral side of the shoe.
-Under the arch, though, Brooks used the firmer BioMoGo DNA foam to provide a touch of support and stability.
+Runners with high arches will find good support and plush cushioning thanks to DNA Loft foam in the midsole.
+DNA Loft is the softest foam Brooks makes, and it creates easy landings and smooth toe-offs.

-Fitted in the midsole, ASICS included its Trusstic System.
-The Trusstic System is a rigid piece of plastic used in the middle part of the sole to prevent the shoe from twisting.
-In running shoes, the Trusstic technology helps create a more stable feeling with each step.
+Fitted in the midsole, ASICS included its gender-specific Trusstic tech.
+The Trusstic system is a rigid piece of plastic used in the middle part of the sole to prevent the shoe from twisting.
+As you run, the Trusstic helps create a more stable feeling.

-With a major update for its tenth version, the New Balance Fresh Foam 880v10 is as consistent as its always been but now comes with more attitude.
+With a major update for its tenth version, the New Balance Fresh Foam 880v11 is as consistent as its always been but now comes with more attitude.

 New Balance switched the midsole to its Fresh Foam line for a softer, bouncier ride.
 But the stellar fit and and security remain the same.